-Some of the requirements for Dangerous Dogs will easily identify them as either Menacing or Dangerous.
-The main identifier of Dangerous Dogs is a specially prescribed Dangerous Dog Collar that must be worn at all times.
+Declared Dangerous Dogs, Menacing Dogs, and Restricted Dogs are required to wear the specially prescribed Dangerous Dog Collar that must be worn at all times.
 The design consists of red and yellow diagonal stripes at a 45-degree angle where at least 1 colour is fluorescent for visibility in the dark.
-These collars vary in 3 different sizes depending on the dog’s weight.
+These collars vary in 3 different sizes depending on the weight of the dog.

 Other than that, Dangerous Dogs, Menacing Dogs, and Restricted Dogs are required to be muzzled and on a leash at all times when in public to prevent any biting incidents.
-The only exceptions for the leash and muzzle requirements are Declared Dangerous Dogs that have been declared dangerous due to their use in hunting and when they’re only actually hunting.
 When entering a property with a Dangerous, Menacing or Restricted Breed, you will see Dangerous Dog Signs specific for NSW are displayed on all entrances and near the area or enclosure where the dog is ordinarily kept.
-The text “Warning Dangerous Dog” should be legible enough so it can easily be seen.
+The text "Warning Dangerous Dog" should be legible enough so it can easily be seen.

 If you are an owner of a Dangerous Dog, Menacing Dog or a Restricted Dog, you are required to comply with the following requirements or face large fines.
 Below are some of the major requirements for Dangerous Dogs.
 If you need more specific information, check out the Dangerous Dog Act page for NSW or contact your local council for more details.